astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

 depindex, depclassifier, depvar : type. depclassify : depindex -> depclassifier -> prop.
 depclassify : depvar -> depclassifier -> prop.
+depwf : depclassifier -> prop.
 depsubst : [A] (depvar -> A) -> depindex -> A -> prop.
 ```

 \newcommand\dep[1]{\ensuremath{#1_{\text{d}}}}
 \newcommand\lift[1]{\ensuremath{\langle#1\rangle}}

 STUDENT.
 Right, we might need to treat variables specially, so it's good that they're a different type.
-And let's assume that classifiers are well-formed by construction.
+And we might need to check that are well-formed.

 ADVISOR.
 Now, we have a few typing rules to add.
 I'll use ``$\dep{\cdot}$'' to signify things that have to do with the dependent indices.